Cabins of Alaska

 Hey Hut People!
 One of the most frequent questions that we get asked is “Why are you Alaska Huts (plural) if you only operate one Hut?”
 We’d like to provide an answer to that, and to provide some resources to help you plan your next backcountry cabin or Hut trip!

 First off, Alaska Huts is working on the whole “Huts” part.
-We currently operate the Manitoba Cabin facility, which includes a cabin and two yurts.
-The cabin and yurts can be rented together (as The Whole Shebang), or separately as individual private rentals.
-There is a third yurt, the Silvertip Yurt, that can be rented separately as well, which we opened for reservations in the fall of 2022!
+We currently operate the Manitoba Cabin facility, which includes a cabin and three yurts.
+The cabin and two of the yurts can be rented together (as The Whole Shebang), or separately as individual private rentals.
+The third yurt, Silvertip Yurt, can be rented separately as well, which we opened for reservations in the fall of 2022!

 We are also fundraising for the Lars Spurkland Hut, a joint project working with the USFS and AKRR at the Spencer Glacier Whistle Stop.
 This is a project that we are very excited about, and we are hoping to have available in 2024!